mxaF

 ACCEPT

-Summary: Correct and most specific - MxaF is a PQQ-dependent alcohol dehydrogenase that transfers electrons to cytochrome c_L (MxaG) [file:METEA/mxaF/mxaF-claude-deep-research.md, "transfers electrons to cytochrome c_L"].
+Summary: Correct and most specific - MxaF is a PQQ/Ca2+-dependent quinoprotein alcohol dehydrogenase (EC 1.1.2.7) that oxidizes methanol to formaldehyde and transfers the two electrons to cytochrome c_L (MxaG).
+This is the core molecular function of the gene product.

 GO:0070968 pyrroloquinoline quinone binding